 has been awarded "For the discovery of the accelerating expansion of the Universe through observations of distant supernovae", and here are the 2013 results of the Planck Mission

-The evaluation of the TRR33/3 application for the third funding period 7/2014 - 6/2018 is on December 12/13, 2013 at Physikalisches Institut, Nussallee, Bonn University.
-An overview talk of the 20 renewed and new projects is at
+The TRR33/3 application for the third funding period 7/2014 - 6/2018 has been reviewed December 2013 at Bonn University.
+An overview talk of the 18 renewed and new projects is at